Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 \subsection{Point Cloud Pre-processing}

-As mentioned above, 4D mmWave radar can directly measure the radial relative velocity of detected targets via the Doppler effect.
-In this section, we fully exploit the Doppler velocity to estimate the ego-vehicle's velocity and to derive compensated node and edge velocities for subsequent use in the GNN-based equivariant framework.
+As mentioned above, 4D radar can directly measure the radial relative velocity of targets via the Doppler effect.
+In this section, we fully exploit the Doppler velocity to estimate the ego-velocity and to derive compensated node and edge velocities for subsequent GNN-based equivariant framework.